dogatekin/dogatekin.github.io/src/routes/blog/video-essayists/+page.md

 # {title}

-I've spent a remarkable amount of my time online watching video essays on YouTube.
-These are my favorite essayists, and a few recommendations from each one's catalogue.
-Consequently, these are some of my favorite videos on the platform.
+I spend a substantial amount of my time online watching video essays on YouTube.
+These are some of my favorite essayists and a few recommendations from each one's catalogue.

 ## Jacob Geller

+Jacob has an unparalleled skill in making profound connections between seemingly disconnected concepts.
+His videos bring together real events, games, movies, politics, architecture, art and more to both give you things to think about, and to give you goosebumps with sharp writing and editing.

 #### Recommendations